jackouni/RB120-129/intro_to_oop_in_ruby/polymorphism.md

 If we have a method `eat()`.
 And we write code for `eat()`, we want it to be able to be used with multiple other entites of data (refer to `encapsulation.md`), instead of just one.
 We want `eat()` to be accessbile to other entites like a cat, dog and person.
 Not just the original entity we wrote it for.

 > 🧠 It sounds like *polymorphism* is a way for us to better recycle and reuse code.
-If we can create code that is malleable and can be used in multiple scenarios we may be able to write code more efficiently, avoid repeating ourselves and possibly create a more adaptalbe code base??
+If we can create code that is malleable and can be used in multiple scenarios we may be able to write code more efficiently, avoid repeating ourselves and possibly create a more adaptalbe code